panuozzo77/DumbassAcronymGenerator/README.md

 # DumbassAcronymGenerator

 ## Description
-The "dumbassAcronym" program is a Python application designed to generate acronyms based on user input words.
-It utilizes PDF documents to extract random words that match the initials of the input word, allowing users to interactively choose the best words to obtain creative acronyms.
+DumbassAcronym is a Python application designed for generating creative acronyms based on user-input words.
+The application leverages PDF documents to extract random words matching the initials of the input word, enabling users to select suitable words interactively.

+In addition to its core functionality, the application includes a feature for analyzing the frequency of words found within loaded PDFs.
+Future plans for the project involve assigning scores to words, potentially highlighting those deemed more humorous or suitable for generating entertaining acronyms.

+The application is currently tailored for use with the Italian language.

 ## Project Focus
 The primary objective of this project is to develop a software solution that operates seamlessly across languages utilizing the Latin alphabet.
 By leveraging the common characteristics of Latin-based languages, the "dumbassAcronym" program aims to provide a universal tool for generating acronyms that transcends linguistic barriers.

+## Features
+- Acronym Generation: Generate acronyms using randomly extracted words from PDF documents given a word.
+- Word Frequency Analysis: Analyze and count the occurrence of words within PDF files.
+- Interactive Selection: Users can interactively choose words to form acronyms based on their chosen word.

+# work in progress, the informations down below are not yet updated

 ## Project Structure
 - `pdfs/`: Directory containing PDF documents from which words are extracted.